Aalborg University: Research

-Cooperative agreements with other universities and colleges
+Cooperative agreements

-Aalborg University is a member of the European Consortium of Innovative Universities (ECIU), which was founded in 1997 by 10 European universities.
-The other 9 European universities are: Dublin City University, Ireland; Linköping University, Sweden; University of Aveiro, Portugal; Autonomous University of Barcelona, Spain; Hamburg University of Technology, Germany; University of Stavanger, Norway; Kaunas University of Technology, Lithuania; Tampere University of Technology, Finland; University of Twente, The Netherlands.
+Aalborg University is a member of the European Consortium of Innovative Universities (ECIU), which was founded in 1997 and is currently composed by 14 universities.
+The other universities are: Dublin City University, Ireland; Linköping University, Sweden; University of Aveiro, Portugal; Autonomous University of Barcelona, Spain; Hamburg University of Technology, Germany; University of Stavanger, Norway; Kaunas University of Technology, Lithuania; Tampere University of Technology, Finland; University of Twente, The Netherlands; University of Trento, Italy; Łódź University of Technology, Poland and Monterrey Institute of Technology and Higher Education, Mexico.

 The aim of the ECIU is to create a European network where participating universities can exchange experiences and practices in projects in education, research, and regional development.
 In 2010, the ECIU consisted of eleven members and three foreign affiliates.

+Aalborg university is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.